VictorBalbo/FoodFacilities/README.md

 The Endpoints present in this API are documented through `Swagger`.

+## Time spent
+This projects was create in approximately 7 hours.

 # Architectural Decisions
 ## Entity Framework
 As this API consumes the data from an external source, it is susceptible to external errors from its providers.
 Because of this, it is always a good idea to have a copy or a cache of the data.